deco3500-2017/Barnabees-UQLyfe/README.md

 ---

-## Plan
+## Plan (complete)

-### Stage 1 - Research and Requirements
+### Stage 1 - Research and Requirements (12/09)
 * Identify users
 * Create user personas
 * Interview and survey users
+* Storyboard of use
 * Identify use context
 * Identify technical platform to be used

-### Stage 2 - Design
+### Stage 2 - Design (3/10)
+* Minimum Viable Product
 * Wireframes
-* Minimum Viable Product
 * Mock-ups
+* Paper prototype
 * System architecture
 * Low fidelity user testing

-### Stage 3 - Development
+### Stage 3 - Development (17/10)
 * Front end development
 * Back end development
 * High fidelity user testing

-Stage 1 will be completed by 1/9/17.
-Stage 2 will be completed by 22/9/17.
-Stage 3 will be completed by 27/10/17.
-As Stage 2 is 3 weeks long, user testing will be completed 1.5 weeks in on 13/9/17 to allow time for further iterations of the low fidelity prototype.
-Stage 3 is 4 weeks long and requires more time consuming development, so the first round of user testing will be completed 2 weeks in on 13/10/17.
-Another round of user testing if necessary will be completed by 20/10/17 to allow a week afterwards to polish and refine everything before submission.
+### Stage 4 - Final Delivery (27/10)
+* Deliver final prototype

+The derived plan has been determined with respect to the deliverable standups.
+This will help to receive heuristic advice from our peers and teachers, who can be considered experts in the problem scope.
+The short development cycles within the Agile framework provide the ability to rapidly adapt to unforeseen user requirements, receive up to date feedback and encourage collaborative design.
+The data established form the user test sessions will provide guidance to the development of each prototype iteration, with a reliable test being complete at least a week before final prototype standup.

 ---

 ## Tags
 `#activecommunities`
-\#socialtechnology
-\#interactive
-\#socialgaming
-\#competitive
-\#awareness
+`#socialtechnology`
+`#interactive`
+`#socialgaming`
+`#competitive`
+`#awareness`